mathiasvck/mathiasvck/README.md

 - 👨 &nbsp; I'm a software development enthusiast and newbie
 - 💼 &nbsp; Currently working as personal trainer, but looking to start in tech
-- 📖 &nbsp; Learning HTML , CSS and
+- 📖 &nbsp; Learning Front - and Back End Development

 ### 🛠 Tech Stack